marigold-dev/training-dapp-1/README.md

 - [ ] [ligo VS Code extension](https://marketplace.visualstudio.com/items?itemName=ligolang-publish.ligo-vscode) : for smart contract highlighting, completion, etc ..
 - [ ] [Temple wallet](https://templewallet.com/) : an easy to use Tezos wallet in your browser

+> About Taqueria : taqueria is using software images from Docker to run Ligo, etc ... be careful to run Docker on your machine

 # :scroll: Smart contract

 ## Step 1 : Create folder & file

+> Note : We will use CLI here but you can also use GUI from the IDE or Taqueria plugin

 ```bash
 taq init training1